Skip to main content

 What should you do if your cat misses a dose of amitriptyline?

-Amitriptyline is typically prescribed for cats once a day.
-So, if you miss a dose of amitriptyline, give the next dose as soon as possible.
-Then, resume your regular schedule for the next day.
-Never give two doses of amitriptyline at the same time to “catch up” or give two doses within 12 hours of each other.
+Amitriptyline is typically given to cats once a day.
+So, if you miss a dose of amitriptyline, give your cat the medication as soon as possible.
+Then, resume their regular medication schedule the next day.
+Never give two doses of amitriptyline at the same time to “catch up” — or give two doses within 12 hours of each other.

 The bottom line

-Amitriptyline is a potent drug that can, in conjunction with training and environmental modification and enrichment, greatly improve the quality of life of cats that are suffering from anxiety, nerve pain, or other behavioral disorders.
-While amitriptyline is safe for many cats, it must be dosed carefully by your veterinarian to avoid negative side effects.
-Your veterinarian may require periodic lab testing while your cat takes this medication.
+Amitriptyline (Elavil) is a medication that can improve the quality of life for cats with anxiety, nerve pain, or other behavioral disorders.
+While amitriptyline is safe for many cats, it must be managed carefully by your veterinarian to avoid negative side effects.
+Cats who do have side effects may show signs of sedation, not groom as often, or gain weight.
+Your veterinarian may recommend periodic lab tests while your cat takes this medication to make sure they stay healthy.

 why trust our exports reliability shield